 A few weeks ago, entrepreneur and explorer Richard Garriott broke a unique record.
-He has become the first person to reach the deepest point in the Earth’s oceans, Challenger Deep, after having gone to orbit around our planet and having reached both the North and South Poles.
-IFLScience sat with him for a live Instagram interview discussing what the dive was like.
+After a dive to the deepest point in the Earth’s oceans, Challenger Deep, he became the first person ever to have traveled to the deepest part of the ocean, gone to orbit around our planet, and traversed both the North and South Poles.
+IFLScience sat down with Garriot for a live Instagram interview discussing what the record-breaking dive was like.

 "We were at sea for 10 days helping to prepare the submersible for the descent, helping to arrange all the experiments that went down on the navigation landers as well as the submarine itself," Garriot told IFLScience.
 He then went to describe the necessarily cramped conditions of the tiny submarine and how cold it gets in there as they left the tropical sea to drop into the darkness of the deep ocean.